 How many of you will agree with me that we never fully turn off the internal therapist mode when we’re in public, outside of work hours?

-Rehab Realities is written by Shelly Mesure, MS, OTR/L. She is the senior vice president of Orchestrall Rehab Solutions and owner of A Mesured Solution Inc., a rehabilitation management consultancy with clients nationwide.
+Shelly Mesure (“measure”), MS, OTR/L, is the senior vice president of Orchestrall Rehab Solutions and owner of A Mesured Solution Inc., a rehabilitation management consultancy with clients nationwide.
+A former corporate and program director for major long-term care providers, she is a veteran speaker and writer on therapy and reimbursement issues.